 If you or your passengers have visible injuries such as scrapes, bruising, or lacerations make sure to get pictures while awaiting medical attention.
 These photos will help show the injuries before they are cleaned up by medical personnel.
 If there is any swelling or further bruising the following day, be sure to take pictures of that as well.

 Take pictures of the damage sustained by the vehicles involved.
 Be sure to get wide-angle and close-up shots to give better context for the photos.
 Super close, out of focus, and blurry images are not helpful.

 Try to photograph all license plates of the vehicles involved.
 You can also take a photo of the other driver’s license and proof of insurance.

 When taking photos at the scene, make sure your flash settings are correct.
 If it is night time, you probably need your flash.
 But if there are overhead street lamps then a flash may not be necessary.
 You can check photos instantly with your phone or digital camera so make sure they come out okay before moving on.
 Don’t be afraid to take dozens of photographs if necessary.

 Contact a Trusted Attorney

-If you’ve been injured in a car accident, you should consult with an experienced personal injury attorney.
-Contact the trusted lawyers at Abrahamson & Uiterwyk online or call us at 1-800-753-5203 to schedule your free consultation.
+If you’ve been injured in a car accident, you should consult with a personal injury law firm.
+Contact the trusted lawyers at Abrahamson & Uiterwyk online or call us at 1-800-538-4878 to schedule your free consultation.